Do you weigh 250 lbs or more & need a new mattress?

 Shipping, Warranty and In-home Trial

 Leesa ships the mattress free of charge to all 50 states via UPS Ground.
-If you want white glove delivery, you’ll have to pay an extra $100 and another $50 if you also want your old mattress taken away.
+If you want white glove delivery, you’ll have to pay an extra $150, which includes removal of your old mattress or box spring.

 The trial period and warranty are fairly standard at 100 nights and ten years respectively.

 If you are looking to save money on good quality and long lasting mattress that will support your weight, the Leesa mattress is a great bargain.

 Best Body Contouring: New Purple Hybrid Premier